 You usually have several tests to check for lung cancer.
-This includes:
+This might include all or some of the following:

 - a chest x-ray